ale3d62/PL-Practicas/README.md

 # PL-Practicas #

-A C to x86 translator using Python and [SLY](https://pypi.org/project/sly/).
+A C to x86 translator using Python and [SLY](https://pypi.org/project/sly/) for the Languaje processors subject.

 ## Features ##